How to Choose the Right Codec for Every Project

 Most lower to mid-range cameras record with codecs that use temporal compression, also known as long-GOP compression.
 I will give you a simple explanation here, but if you’re interested in learning in more detail, check out my codecs video, starting at 19:00.

 The simple explanation of a long-GOP is that, for each frame, the codec only captures what has changed between this frame and the previous frame.
-If the video doesn’t include a lot of motion, then this means that the new file can be a LOT smaller than the original.
-The difference between this frame and the last frame is just a few pixels, so all you need to store is a few pixels.
+If the video doesn’t include a lot of motion, then the new file can be a LOT smaller.
+The difference between this frame and the last frame is just a few pixels.
+So all you need to store is a few pixels.
 That’s great!

 The issue, however, is that these codecs tend only to work well when played forward.
 (If you’re curious why, take a look at the video).
-That’s great for viewing on YouTube and your DVD player, but it’s not great for editing, because when you’re editing you’re often jumping around, or playing a clip backward.
-It takes a lot more processing power to do those things quickly with a long-GOP codec.
+That’s great for viewing on YouTube and your DVD player, but it’s not great for editing.
+When you’re editing you’re often jumping around, or playing a clip backward.
+And tt takes a lot more processing power to do those things quickly with a long-GOP codec.
 A high-end computer might have no trouble, but even a mid-range computer will lag and stutter when you skim through the footage quickly or jump around.

-Codecs that aren’t long-GOP (a.k.a.
-Intra-frame codecs), however, can play backwards just as easily as forwards, and even a mid-range computer can skip around very smoothly.
+Codecs that aren’t long-GOP (a.k.a. intra-frame codecs), can play backwards just as easily as forwards.
+So even a mid-range computer can skip around very smoothly.
 If you’ve only ever edited clips straight from the camera, you not might realize what you’re missing!

 High-Bitrate codecs can Slow Down Your Editing

 For low to mid-range codecs, you don’t have to worry about the bitrates at all.
 Once you start moving up the ladder, however, high bitrate codecs can cause issues with editing, especially if you’re working on everyday computers.